 2. Increase Leads

-According to Social Media Examiner’s 2019 Social Media Marketing Industry Report, more than 70% of marketers use social media to generate leads.
+According to Social Media Books and Examiner’s 2019 Social Media Marketing Industry Report, more than 70% of marketers use social media quiz to generate leads.
 Additionally, Ascend2 reports that improving lead quality is the top priority for businesses.

 To use social media content to generate quality leads, you can promote gated content that’s valuable to your audience.